Marge vs. the Monorail: Plot

 When the Environmental Protection Agency fines Mr. Burns $3 million for dumping nuclear waste in a Springfield park, a town meeting is held to decide how to spend the money.
-After a few suggestions—including one from a poorly disguised Burns to invest it back into his power plant—Marge nearly convinces them to repair the rundown Main Street but a fast-talking salesman named Lyle Lanley leads a song-and-dance routine that convinces the townspeople to instead build a monorail.
+Marge nearly persuades the townspeople to repair Springfield's heavily damaged Main Street, but fast-talking salesman Lyle Lanley leads a song-and-dance routine that convinces them to build a monorail.

 After running a questionable training program, Lanley randomly selects Homer as the monorail's conductor.
-Doubtful about Lanley, Marge visits his office and discovers he intends to run off with money skimmed from the project, leaving the townspeople with a defective train.
+A suspicious Marge visits Lanley's office and discovers he plans to skim money from the project and then leave Springfield.
+Marge drives to North Haverbrook, a previous purchaser of one of Lanley's monorails, and finds it in ruins.

-Marge drives to the town of North Haverbrook, a previous purchaser of one of Lanley's monorails.
-She discovers the town and its monorail in ruins.
-She meets Sebastian Cobb, the engineer who designed it and he confirms that all of Lanley's monorail projects are scams.
-Cobb offers to help Marge prevent Springfield from suffering the same fate.
-At the Springfield monorail's inaugural run, Lanley arranges for Leonard Nimoy to be present at a well-attended opening ceremony, which is a diversion that enables him to escape on a plane to Tahiti.
-When the flight makes an unexpected stopover in North Haverbrook, the townsfolk storm the aircraft to attack Lanley for ruining the town.
+Marge meets Sebastian Cobb, the engineer who designed North Haverbrook's monorail.
+Cobb confirms that all of Lanley's monorail projects are scams and offers to help Marge prevent Springfield from suffering the same fate.
+At the Springfield monorail's inaugural run, Lanley arranges for Leonard Nimoy to be present at a well-attended opening ceremony, which is a diversion that enables Lanley to escape on a plane to Tahiti.
+When the flight makes an unexpected stopover in North Haverbrook, the town's residents attack Lanley in revenge.

 Back in Springfield, the monorail leaves the station just before Marge and Cobb arrive.
-Sub-standard equipment causes the solar-powered train to speed round the track, endangering Homer, Bart and everyone on board.
-The train stops briefly during a solar eclipse, then starts again.
-As Chief Wiggum and Mayor Quimby argue over who takes charge, Marge and Cobb contact Homer by radio and Cobb tells him he must find an anchor to stop the train.
-Improvising quickly, Homer pries loose the metal "M" from the engine's side logo, ties a rope to it and throws it from the train.
-After damaging a large portion of the town—especially the already-derelict roads—the "M" catches on the giant donut of the Lard Lad Donut store's sign and the rope holds, stopping the monorail.
-As the passengers are rescued, Marge concludes that the monorail was the only foolish project the town ever embarked on, except for a skyscraper made from Popsicle sticks, a 50-foot-tall magnifying glass, and an up-escalator that leads nowhere.
+Substandard equipment causes the train to speed around the track, endangering Homer, Bart and the passengers.
+Marge and Cobb contact Homer by radio, and Cobb tells him he must find an anchor to stop the train.
+Homer improvises by prying loose the metal "M" from the engine's side logo, tying a rope to it, and throwing it from the train.
+The "M" catches on the donut of the Lard Lad Donut store's sign and the rope holds, stopping the monorail.
+Nimoy announces that his work is done, and Barney objects that Nimoy did not do anything.
+Nimoy replies "Didn't I?" before beaming away.

+As the passengers disembark, Marge narrates that the monorail was the last folly the people of Springfield embarked upon, except for "the popsicle stick skyscraper, and the 50-foot magnifying glass, and that escalator to nowhere."